Yash-Kavaiya/Google-Map-AI/README.md

 ## 🌟 Overview

-GMap-Buddy is a powerful tool designed to simplify and enhance Google Maps integration in your applications.
+Google Maps AI is a powerful tool designed to simplify and enhance Google Maps integration in your applications.
 Whether you're building location-based services, route optimization systems, or geographic data visualization tools, GMap-Buddy provides the essential features you need.

 ## ✨ Features